8 Eyes

 8 Eyes (エイト・アイズ, Eito Aizu) is a 2D action platform game developed by Thinking Rabbit for the Nintendo Entertainment System in 1988.
 The game features eight levels, and can be played by one or two players.
-It also features a large, diverse soundtrack, composed by Kenzou Kumei, often quoting from the operatic repertoire, consisting of three pieces for each of the eight levels, each set in a different part of the world.
+It also features a large, diverse soundtrack, composed by Kenzou Kumei, consisting of three pieces for each of the eight levels, which are set in different parts of the world.

-Piko Interactive acquired the right of this game and released it for Windows via Steam in August 14, 2019.
-This game also included in Evercade Piko Interactive Collection 1 that was released in June 18, 2020.
+Piko Interactive acquired the rights to 8 Eyes and released it for Microsoft Windows via Steam on August 14, 2019.
+8 Eyes is also included on the Evercade as part of Piko Interactive Collection 1, released on May 22, 2020.

 Story

 English version

 8 Eyes is set in a post-apocalyptic future.
 Mankind is recovering from hundreds of years of chaos and nuclear war, and civilization is being rebuilt by the Great King, who harnesses the power of eight jewels.
-The jewels, known as the 8 Eyes, were formed at the centers of eight nuclear explosions that came close to destroying the Earth.
+The jewels, known as the 8 Eyes, were formed at the centers of eight nuclear explosions that came close to destroying Earth.
 The 8 Eyes have mysterious power which, in the wrong hands, could bring about the end of the world.
 The Great King's eight power-hungry dukes steal the jewels for themselves and banish the King to the nuclear wastelands, threatening to once again plunge the Earth into war.

 The player controls Orin the Falconer and his fighting falcon Cutrus.
 His mission is to infiltrate the Dukes' eight castles and retrieve the 8 Eyes.
 With the help of Cutrus, Orin must fight the Dukes' soldiers, nuclear mutants, and the duke of each castle to retrieve the jewels.
 After the jewels have been recovered, Orin must return them to the Altar of Peace so that the Great King may return and finish rebuilding the Earth.